ypicard/food-slacking-app/README.md

   - **May 11th 2017** : Add Pickles support
   - **May 17th 2017** : Add Nestor support - Temporarily hide Pickles (they remodelled their whole website...)
   - **May 18th 2017** : Fix Pickles support - Add daily task to fetch and save all menus at 5am
   - **Jan 25th 2018** : Fix Frichti & Pickles support, and removed Popchef because they finally added a security token to their API calls.
 Oh well.
+Also removed only restaurant food delivery services for better clarity.

 ### Development